We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 The final hotel credit card recommendation is the no-fee Hilton Honors Credit Card from American Express.
 This is one of the best hotel credit cards that don’t charge an annual fee.

-Despite not having an annual fee, you get free Gold Hilton Honors status and a 500 point online Hilton booking bonus with this hotel credit card.
+Despite not having an annual fee, you get free Hilton Honors Silver status.
+When you spend $20,000 on eligible purchases on your Card in a calendar year, you can earn an upgrade to Hilton Honors Gold status through the end of the next calendar year.
 Regarding purchase rewards, you earn 7 points on Hilton stays, 5 points at U.S. restaurants, gas stations, and grocery stores, and 3 points on all remaining purchases.

 You might like either of the Hilton credit cards if you like staying at the Hampton Inn, Embassy Suites, Homewood Suites, or Garden Inns (in addition to the Hilton Hotels & Resorts).